 ● Intravenous Pyelogram

 This is a process for cleaning waste material present in the blood of people with thorough kidney failure or who have their kidneys excised through surgery.
 With the hospital process, it is common to transmit the patient’s blood through a machine that strips away the waste material.
-It recirculates the blood back into the body.
+Then, it recirculates the blood back into the body.